Disputed Inheritance: The Battle over Mendel and the Future of Biology. Under contract with the University of Chicago Press.

 “Genetic Determinism in the Genetics Curriculum: An Exploratory Study of the Effects of Mendelian and Weldonian Emphases.”
 With Annie Jamieson.
 Science and Education 26: 1261‒90.

 “Mendel’s Significance.”
 Speech at Mendel University, Brno, 18 May, on the occasion of the unveiling of a new statue of Mendel.
 The text of the original English version can be read here, and the text of the Czech version here.

 Review of S. Müller-Wille and C. Brandt, eds, Heredity Explored: Between Public Domain and Experimental Science, 1850–1930.
 Journal of Interdisciplinary History 48: 399-401.

 “Afterword.”
 With Gowan Dawson.
 In Global Spencerism: The Communication and Appropriation of a British Evolutionist, ed.
 Bernard Lightman.
 Leiden: Brill, pp.286-95.

-“The Enemy Within.”
+“The Enemy Within: Simplifying the Vital Story of How Genes Determine Our Characteristics and Chances of Mortality.”
 Essay review of Siddhartha Mukherjee’s The Gene: An Intimate History.
 Times Literary Supplement 25 November: 3-4.

 Genius by Stephen Hawking.
 Broadcast on PBS in the USA in May and the National Geographic Channel in the rest of the world in June.
 (I appeared in three out of the six episodes.)